the-teachingRSE-project/competencies/competencies.md

 a vital role in improving the quality research software.
 They need to have a good understanding of all RSE competencies relevant to their domain and additionally should have experience or training in the educational field.

-#### ${DOMAIN}-RSE
-While software is the lingua franca of all RSEs there will be RSEs that have specialized in the initricacies of one particular research domain, such as medical RSEs, digital humanities RSEs or physics RSEs.

 ## Reaching out to potential RSEs